 However, when it reaches noon, and you get a glimpse of your reflection, you are all shiny in your forehead and T-zone area, becoming a mirror yourself.
 Setting powder is used as makeup and applied after the foundation to prevent oil or moisture from soaking your face.

-The best setting powders for oily skin will not leave your face looking cakey the way older generation powders used to do, but the secret to the application is as follows.
-Apply a powder coat using a large, fluffy brush to dust your whole face before lightly and after you're done applying your foundation and concealer.
-The setting powder will guarantee you see less shine and make sure your makeup lasts longer.
+The best setting powders will not leave your face looking cakey the way older generation powders used to do, but the secret to the application is as follows.
+First, apply a powder coat using a large, fluffy brush to dust your whole face before lightly and after you're done applying your foundation and concealer.
+The best setting powders for oily skin will guarantee you see less shine and make sure your makeup products last longer.

 In a hurry?

 Which powder is the best for oily skin?

 How to Make Your Makeup Last All Day

 If you have oily skin, you know how difficult it is to regularly keep the foundation in place.
 After a few hours, it feels wet and smudges uncontrollably.
 Thanks to the cosmetic baking technique, the setting powder absorbs directly into the foundation and concealer.

 When oil starts to emerge, the setting powder can act as the first line of defense for absorption.
 Oil sinks into the powder rather than permeating the foundation, giving it a considerably longer wear time.

 Skin oil is known for dissolving foundation and leaving you with a sticky, oily mess, especially in hot, humid summer weather.
 So how do certain women look good at the beach or in the pool?
 They use cosmetics setting spray, as you might expect.

 If you will be exposed to scorching temperatures or moist conditions, this is a must-do phase in any makeup routine.
 High temperatures, facial oil, sweat or water may destroy makeup in a matter of minutes.